Best Delta 8 Products for Depression Reviewed (July 2023)

 Delta 8 for Depression: What Does The Research Say?

 Delta-8 THC has seen little scientific research.
 Having said that, a 2021 survey of delta-8 THC users found that out of those who take delta 8 products for health conditions, 46% used it for depression or bipolar disorder (4).
-They also compared delta-8 THC favorably to delta-9 THC and pharmaceutical drugs and substituted it for both.

 There’s also evidence that delta-9 THC (what most of us know as “regular” THC) has antidepressant effects (5).
 Since delta-8 has a similar structure to delta-9, it’s likely that it shares this effect.